Woman finds stolen goods being sold on Facebook, leads police to alleged porch pirate

-ANNE ARUNDEL COUNTY, Md. — Police have arrested a man in an investigation of a series of package thefts in Maryland thanks to one of the man’s alleged victims, WJZ reports.
+ANNE ARUNDEL COUNTY, Md.
+(WJZ) – Police have arrested a man in an investigation of a series of package thefts in the northern part of Anne Arundel County thanks to one of the man’s alleged victims.

 An area woman saw some of the items she had ordered for sale on Facebook Marketplace.
 When she tracked down the seller, she reached out to police.